molgenis/molgenis-service-armadillo/README.md

 1. Start the container with `docker-compose --profile minio up`
 2. In your browser, go to `http://localhost:9090`
+3. Log in with _molgenis_ / _molgenis_
-3. Add a bucket `shared-lifecyle`
+4. Add a bucket `shared-lifecyle`
-4. Copy the folders in `data/shared-lifecycle` in this repository to the bucket
+5. Copy the folders in `data/shared-lifecycle` in this repository to the bucket
-5. In `application.yml`, uncomment the `minio` section.
+6. In `application.yml`, uncomment the `minio` section.
-6. Now Armadillo will automatically connect to MinIO at startup.
+7. Now Armadillo will automatically connect to MinIO at startup.

 ### DataSHIELD Profiles
 There are several DataSHIELD profiles you can start.
 At this stage these are the following: